Saturday, May 6, 2017

 - Performance t-shirt (choice of men’s or women’s fit) if registered before April 6

 - Professional race management by the Montour Area Recreation Commission

 - Awards for overall male and female finishers; recognition of age category winners (1st, 2nd & 3rd)

 - Custom finishers medals for all race finishers

 - Bag check area at race start/finish tent

 - Medical support provided by the Geisinger Sports Medicine/Orthopaedic Institute

-The marathon and half marathon courses have been mapped in Google Earth and are available to download.
+The half marathon course has been mapped in Google Earth and is available to download.
 All course amenities such as hydration stops, porta-potty locations, start/finish, parking, etc. are included in the mapping.
 Don’t have Google Earth on your computer?
 You can download it for free here.

-This marathon is not for everyone.
-This course has a 1.45 mile long section of trail running (2.90 miles total when considering the course goes out and back) that is a level dirt road and a grass covered canal tow path.
-This includes a bridge crossing that has a stone surface.
-We also run on the grass covered Danville levee on the way back into Danville.
-These sections are safe and (in the opinion of most runners) fun and interesting to run, but if these surfaces upset you in any way, you might want to further investigate the course before registering.
+This race is not for everyone.
+Our course has a 1.0 mile-long section of trail running on the grass-covered Danville levee on the way back into Danville.
+The levee is safe and (in the opinion of most runners) fun and interesting to run, but if this surface upsets you in any way, you might want to further investigate the course before registering.